aaronbloomfield/ccc/uva/index.md

 #### Smaller Homeworks

+Readings are due by the start of lecture on that day; all other homeworks are due by the end of the day (11:59:59 pm).

+- Due Friday, February 3rd: HW S2: Read the [Bitcoin whitepaper](https://bitcoinwhitepaper.co/) ([PDF](https://bitcoinwhitepaper.co/bitcoin.pdf)) (also in Collab [here](https://collab.its.virginia.edu/access/content/group/e9ad2fbb-faca-414b-9df1-6f9019e765e9/bitcoin-whitepaper.pdf))
-- HW S1: fill out the Google survey (link on the [Canvas landing page][1]) by the end of the day on Tuesday, Jan 24th
+- Due Tuesday, January 24th: HW S1: fill out the Google survey (link on the [Canvas landing page][1]) by the end of the day on Tuesday, Jan 24th

 <!--